-This Pillar 3 Disclosures Annual Report (the "Disclosures") has been prepared in accordance with the Group's Pillar 3 Disclosures Policy, which requires that this report be prepared in accordance with requirements of Part Eight of the CRR and other associated EBA guidelines and technical standards, under Article 434 of the CRR 2: 'Final draft ITS on institutions' public disclosures of the information referred to in Titles II and III of Part Eight of Regulation (EU) No 575/2013'.
+This Pillar 3 Disclosures Annual Report (the "Disclosures") has been prepared in accordance with the Group's Pillar 3 Disclosures Policy, which requires that this report be prepared in accordance with requirements of Part Eight of the CRR and other associated EBA guidelines, NBB circulars and technical standards, under Article 434 of the CRR 2: 'Final draft ITS on institutions' public disclosures of the information referred to in Titles II and III of Part Eight of Regulation (EU) No 575/2013'.
 The latter guidelines provide detailed disclosure requirements for credit risk, counterparty credit risk, market risk and capital requirements.

-The information provided in this Pillar 3 report is unaudited.
+The information provided in this Pillar 3 report is unaudited by the external auditors but reasonable assurance is provided by the Bank's Internal audit function in accordance with the scope determined in the audit cycle plan.
 Refer to Section 'Governance Process - verification and sign-off'.

-Unless otherwise states the amounts have been rounded to euro millions.
+Unless otherwise stated the amounts have been rounded to euro millions.
 Due to rounding, numbers presented throughout this document may not add up precisely to the totals provided and percentages may not precisely reflect the absolute figures.
 In the tables, parts that have been greyed out indicate information that is not required.

-All the tables were compiled on the basis of regulatory reporting submissions, that as at 31 December 2021 were prepared on BE GAAP values.
+All the tables were compiled on the basis of regulatory reporting submissions, that as at 31 December 2022 were prepared in accordance with IFRS values whereas as at 31 December 2021 were prepared on the basis of BE GAAP values.